Layers of

 - electronic security (sensors and alarms, cctv).

-Often these are built up as separate layers with a different
+These are built up as separate layers often with a different technology (theme) for each layer.
+Examples are available on request |

 Heritage sites are being squeezed by rising wages and lower